aeon-toolkit/aeon/docs/api_reference/base.md

 loses work since the last completed write, and no checkpoint exists until the first write.
 Set the interval shorter than the job's wall-time allowance.

-For contracted Arsenal fits, `time_limit_in_minutes` is a fresh budget for each invocation.
-For example, set `clf.time_limit_in_minutes = 3500` before resuming to allow another 3500 minutes. `contract_max_n_estimators` remains a limit on the total ensemble size; increase it if it has already been reached.
-A batch may overrun the time budget. `fit_elapsed_time_` reports accumulated fitting time separately.
-Non-contracted fits may continue after increasing `n_estimators`.
+For contracted Arsenal fits, `time_limit_in_minutes` bounds total training time across calls, measured by `fit_elapsed_time_`.
+A fit interrupted after 10 hours of a 12 hour contract resumes with 2 hours remaining; raise `time_limit_in_minutes` above the time already spent to grant more. `fit` always starts the budget afresh. `contract_max_n_estimators` remains a limit on the total ensemble size; increase it if it has already been reached.
+A batch may overrun the time budget.

+`resume_fit` is not limited to recovering an interrupted fit: because member limits apply to the whole ensemble, it also resizes one that completed normally, without needing a checkpoint file.
+Raising `n_estimators` (or `contract_max_n_estimators`) builds the extra members and yields an ensemble identical to an uninterrupted fit of that size, so an ensemble can be grown cheaply as more compute becomes available.
+Lowering it discards the newest members and keeps the oldest; the random generators are not rewound, so raising the limit again trains new members rather than restoring the discarded ones.
+Growing a contracted fit also requires raising `time_limit_in_minutes` above `fit_elapsed_time_`, since the contract bounds total training time.

 Continuation validates a joblib hash of the converted training data and labels, including values, order and dtypes.
 This reads the dataset once per fit/resume